ehildenb/homod/homod.md

 work.
 Ideally, a user would not have to import these manually, our tool would infer which modules need to be protected based on what the user writes.
-For example, if `map even` is used over a list, then we would like to infer that `INSTANCE-MAPPABLE-CONS{Nat, Bool}` should be extended.
+For example, if `map even` is used over a list, then we would like to infer that `INSTANCE-MAPPABLE-CONS{Nat, Bool}` should be included.

-Further, one can define functions both algebraically and syntactically.
-For example, `even` is defined purely functionally, explicitly specifying the value of `even N` for all `N`.
+Further, one can define functions both algebraically and functionally.
+For example, `aanndd` is defined in a functional way (as it would appear in Haskell), explicitly specifying the value of `aanndd B1 B2` for all `B1` and `B2`.
 On the other hand, `double` and `+` are defined purely algebraically, using Maude's builtin `*` and `+` operators respectively.

-Interestingly, `odd` is defined partially functionally and partially algebraically.
-It uses the `even` definition that was previously functionally defined, as well as Maude's builtin `not` operator.
-These definition all are very similar to equivalent Haskell definitions, so it is feasible that we would be able to translate Haskell definitions into equivalent Maude definitions such as those above.
+The `even` and `odd` functions are a bit more interesting. `even` is defined purely functionally for the base-cases, but for the recursive case it has an algebraic term within a functional term. `odd` is the other way around - it is defined with a functional term (`even N`) inside an algebraic term (`not _`).
+This demonstrates how algebraic and higher-order functional definitions can be combined freely, leading to compact specifications.

 ```maude{exec:maude-gen.maude}
 --- map over Maybe type